paul-rogers/druid/docker/base-docker/README.md

 Druid.
 When modifying the base image, the general rule is:

 * If the artifact comes from *outside* the Druid source tree, add it here.
-* If the artifact comes from *within* the Druid source tree, addd it to the Druid image.
+* If the artifact comes from *within* the Druid source tree, add it to the test image.

 The above rule speeds debugging: the high cost of downloading extern dependencies is paid only when they change.
 The Druid image build is thus much faster.